 You’ll also want onboarding and portal access to be as seamless as possible.
 Make sure that you’re not creating a barrier to entry for rewards.
 Theoretically, they’ve already earned the prize, but making it easy for them to redeem is paramount.

 If you were able to postpone your trip, I’d actually recommend maintaining that course, as cancelling can come with an assortment of fees from your third-party vendor, hotels, airlines, etc.

 Instead, use some out-of-the-box methods of engagement to keep an avenue of communication open with your trip-earners.
 When appropriate, use these same methods to start building excitement for the new trip dates.

-If you’ve had to cancel your trip and been able to recoup your deposits without a financial penalty, however, you will likely want to invest a similar amount as the per-head cost of the trip, or as close to it as possible.
-Remember that these trip-earners did a lot to earn their trip.
-While you may not be able to match that exact value with this shopping experience, it’s more about the perceived value and the recognition that you can give them.
-A thank you in uncertain times for reaching their program goal or objective.
+On the other hand, if you’ve had to cancel your trip and been able to recoup your deposits without a financial penalty, you will likely want to invest a similar amount into the shopping experience as the per-head cost of the travel reward, or as close to it as possible.
+Remember that these trip-earners did a lot to earn their trip, and they except their reward to be a reflection of these efforts.